 Field-hunting tip

-Look in metamorphosed manganese ore deposits country — that is the host setting where yoshimuraite typically forms.
+Look in metamorphosed manganese ore deposits country, the host setting where yoshimuraite typically forms.
 If you start seeing manganophyllite, rhodochrosite, bustamite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, bladed, lamellar aggregates habit, so train your eye for that shape before scanning the outcrop.